perturbing/vasil-tests/extra-example.md

 We indeed see that the `"inlineDatum"` field contains our datum.

 ## Claiming the output at the script address
-To claim the output we will reference the first output that has the plutusV2 script attached.
-We construct this via the following command
+To claim the output, we will reference the first output that has the plutusV2 script attached.
+We construct this via the following command,
 ```
 cardano-cli transaction build --babbage-era --testnet-magic 9 \
 --tx-in 2f95f685ebaa867b9fd59a646b85679716ae14b3505dbbf560a68e179606fad4#1 \